TrellixVulnTeam/swahilipython_SCMU/Doc/library/dataclasses.rst

 ---------------

-One of two places where :func:`dataclass` actually inspects the type of a field is to determine if a field is a class variable as defined in :pep:`526`.
+One of two places where :func:`dataclass` actually inspects the type of a field is to determine if a field is a kundi variable as defined in :pep:`526`.
 It does this by checking if the type of the field is ``typing.ClassVar``.
-If a field is a ``ClassVar``, it is excluded from consideration as a field and is ignored by the dataclass mechanisms.
+If a field is a ``ClassVar``, it is excluded kutoka consideration as a field and is ignored by the dataclass mechanisms.
 Such ``ClassVar`` pseudo-fields are not returned by the module-level :func:`fields` function.